brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 views::zip(v) | views::transform(LIFT(std::as_const));
 ```

 would not compile.
 And were it to compile, what should it actually mean? `zip`'s `reference` type here, as previously discussed, should be `std::tuple<int&>`.
 What would a `const` view over this range mean?
 Should we transparently propagate prvalues, thereby being a shallow `const`, and produce a new range whose `reference` is `std::tuple<int&>`?
 Or should we somehow come up with a way to do deep `const`-ness here and yield a range whose `reference` is `std::tuple<int const&>`?
-The latter noting that we are not doing this sort of introspection for `views::zip_with`.
+The latter noting that we are not doing this sort of introspection for `views::zip_transform`.

 In range-v3, the `reference` type is `common_reference_t<range_value_t<R> const&&, range_reference_t<R>>`.
 In this particular example, that would be `std::tuple<int> const`.
 This does not seem like a good choice, since it would involve actually copying elements.
 Maybe not terrible here because they're `int`s, but for more expensive types it would be very surprising if `views::const_` actually incurred overhead.